-4. What does my child need to do in this research project?
+4. What do I need to do in this research project?

-We would like your child to attend an appointment at <insert site name>.
+We would like you to attend an appointment at <insert site name>.
 This appointment will take up to three hours to complete and will be organised at a time that suits you best.
 The appointment involves some assessment procedures and a compression treatment.